john-james-ai/BreastCancerDetection/jbook/_build/html/_sources/content/01_eda.md

 **Initial observations:**

-1. There are 3568 cases of abnormality seen on the craniocaudal (CC) and/or mediolateral oblique (MLO) views.
+1. There are 3568 cases of abnormality seen on the cranial caudal (CC) and/or mediolateral oblique (MLO) views.
 2. We have 1566 patient_ids corresponding to each of the 1566 subjects in the studies.
 3. Breast density should have a cardinality of 4, not 5.
 4. There are 7 BIRADS assessment categories, yet 6 are indicated in the CBIS-DDSM.
 One would suspect values of [0,5] as a 6 would mean cancer was previously diagnosed using a biopsy.